 They are decentralized in name only (DINO) but are generally controlled by an influential leader, a group of developers or venture capital firms and provide a type of governance that makes that decentralization difficult to confirm.

-Besides being a better asset, bitcoin is highly divisible, which means a fraction of a bitcoin can be acquired.
-As little as $100 currently buys approximately 100,000 sats (BTC 0.0032), the smallest fraction of a bitcoin.
-One satoshi is 0.00000001 BTC, and if bitcoin continues to grow, sats will be the new standard means of exchange, and it makes sense to start accumulating them if one cannot afford a whole bitcoin.
+Besides being a better asset, bitcoin is highly divisible, which means a fraction of a coin can be acquired.
+The smallest fraction of a bitcoin is satoshi is 0.00000001 BTC, and if bitcoin's value continue to appreciate, sats will likely be the new standard means of exchange, and it makes sense to start accumulating them if one cannot afford a whole bitcoin.

 Can Bitcoin Be Converted Into Cash?